Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Two Users

 In general, the channel gains are not equal to their quantized versions, i.e., $\bm{D}_{m,k} \neq \hat{\bm{D}}_{m,k}$.
 However, since we only communicate during time slots satisfying $\abs{h_{m,k}[t]}\leq \nu$, the quantization error is upper bounded by \eqref{eq:quant} as

 so the matrices $\bm{D}_{m,k}$ and $\hat{\bm{D}}_{m,k}$ are quite close for quantization parameter $\nu$ large enough.
-We will use the same receiver structure as for the perfectly matched case, i.e., we use the matched filters according to the quantized matrices.
+We will use the same transmitter and receiver structures as for the perfectly matched case, i.e., \eqref{eq:vectors} and \eqref{eq:vtildedef}.
+The computation-alignment conditions are then only approximately satisfied.
 To determine performance, we will bound the additional interference that is caused by imperfect alignment (received vectors do not line up) and imperfect zero forcing of interference (received vectors are not orthogonal).